Book a Call

 A serious problem with today's generative AI tools like ChatGPT is that they often confidently state false information.
 Computer scientists call this AI hallucination, and it is a major barrier to AI's usefulness.

+AI models generate incorrect and misleading results due to various factors that lead to problems in important decisions such as financial trading or medical diagnosis.
 However, there are ways to deal with these hallucinations so you can effectively use AI tools and critically evaluate the information they produce.
 In this guide, we have elaborated on the causes and impacts of AI hallucinations, along with some methods to prevent them.

 A serious problem with today's generative AI tools like ChatGPT is that they often confidently state false information.
 Computer scientists call this AI hallucination, and it is a major barrier to AI's usefulness.

+AI models generate incorrect and misleading results due to various factors that lead to problems in important decisions such as financial trading or medical diagnosis.
 However, there are ways to deal with these hallucinations so you can effectively use AI tools and critically evaluate the information they produce.
 In this guide, we have elaborated on the causes and impacts of AI hallucinations, along with some methods to prevent them.

 What are AI hallucinations?